caffeinewriter/secret-santa/README.md

 1. Run `git clone https://github.com/caffeinewriter/secret-santa`.
 2. Fill out `config.js` with all information.
 See `config.sample.js` for a template.
-3. It is highly recommended that you customize the `faq.jade` and `donate.jade` files.
+3. It is highly recommended that you customize the `index.jade`, `faq.jade` and `donate.jade` files.
 However, if you leave `donate.jade` unchanged, you'll be supporting ongoing development.
 4. Run `npm install`
 5. Run it with `npm start`.
 The port it binds to can be set by these methods, in this order of precedence:
   * `PORT` environment variable.
 E.g. `PORT=3000 npm start`